 Community Emergency Planning

-We are now working on the Big Lottery funded Rebuilding Together project.
-As part of the Rebuilding Together programme ACTion with Communities in Cumbria (ACT) is supporting communities across the county with Community Emergency Planning and resilience activities, to help them prepare for, respond to, and recover from an emergency.
-Download further information here.
+As part of the BIG Lottery funded Rebuilding Together programme ACT is supporting communities across the county with community resilience and emergency planning, to help them prepare for, respond to, and recover from an emergency.
+Download project information sheet

 Although extreme weather conditions, such as flooding and heavy snow, are the most common emergencies which we face, there are a range of other emergencies that could occur within a community such as gas leaks, fires, mass power failure, and major traffic incidents.
 A plan helps people prepare for an emergency, organises neighbourly help during the incident, makes appropriate links to emergency services and local authorities, and assists with recovery after the event.